By Erin Thompson on December 13, 2021 in Safe Driving

 Falling snow can be mesmerizing and beautiful to watch.
 But it’s not so enjoyable if you have to drive in it.
-The cold and snowy winter weather can be difficult to drive in.
+It can prove to be difficult.
 Traffic can pile up, and the danger of getting stuck is high.
 With some extra prep, though, you won’t have to let the wintery weather slow down any of your winter plans.

 1. Give yourself extra travel time